 Propagating Cacti and Succulents

-There are quite a few ways to take cuttings off of succulent plants.
+There are several ways to take cuttings off of succulent plants.
 Sometimes you’ll root the whole leaf.
 Sometimes you can cut a leaf into sections.
 Short stubs are taken from cacti.
 If you are detaching leaves, you have to be sure not to ruin the mother plant’s shape.
 If you take a few from the back of the plant, it’s probably not going to be a problem.

 Propagating Succulent Leaf Pieces